xtdb/xtdb/docs/mvp.md

 + Single attribute index complicates the query engine.
 + Lazy results requires consistent sorting across indexes. which has to be performed during the query.
++ The query engine is not optimised and constructs a lot of intermediate structures.
++ Queries are not compiled, but are parsed and interpreted from scratch at every invocation.
+This is especially an issue for sub-queries which will be issued many times by a parent query.

 ### AWS Deployment